Falmouth

 Packet Pickup

-- All Team Members MUST be present to pick up their Race # Packets, T- shirts, and Goodie Bags.
+- All Team Members MUST be present to pick up their Race # Packets, T- shirts, and swag bags.
 (Sorry it’s not our rule & an inconvenience but it’s one that we will not make exceptions — due to firm rules by USA Triathlon)

-- Your team will receive one Race # Packet, as it contains your Swimmers Cap, Bikers Frame #, and Runners Bib number
+- Your team will receive one Race # Packet, as it contains your Swimmers Cap, Bikers Frame and Helmet #, and Runners Bib number

-- Everyone in your team will get their own T-shirt & Goodie Bag
+- Everyone in your team will get their own T-shirt & swag bag

 Race Day